zahidshaon/Weather-Tracker/README.md

 # Weather-Tracker
-A weather tracker app, build with HTML, CSS and vanilla JS that can track weather condition of any city
+A weather tracker app, build with HTML, CSS and vanilla JS that can track weather condition of any city.
+### This project is live on this link: https://zahidshaon.github.io/Weather-Tracker/